Joe Kirby (teacher)

-Joe Kirby is a British school teacher and deputy head at Jane Austen College, who writes on translating research into the classroom.
-In 2013, he published How To Start on Teach First.
+Joe Kirby is a British schoolteacher and director of education at Athena Learning Trust, known for creating and making popular the use of knowledge organisers, a template used by teachers and their students to clarify what is essential to learn.

-He created and made popular the use of knowledge organisers, a template used by teachers and their students to clarify what is essential to learn.
 He is a co-founder of Michaela Community School, where he was one of the 20 teaching staff that contributed to the book Battle Hymn of the Tiger Teachers, published in 2016.

 Early life and education

 Joe Kirby is from Wimbledon, London.
-After completing an International Baccalaureate, he attended Warwick University where he was elected president of its student's union.
+After completing an International Baccalaureate, he attended the University of Warwick where he was elected president of its students' union.
 In this role, to integrate home and international students, he persuaded Archbishop Desmond Tutu to attend an event at his university.
 In addition, to raise funds for prostate cancer, he led a team of student volunteers on a hundred-mile walk across Britain.

 He has two younger sisters, Juliet and actress Vanessa Kirby.
-Their mother worked for Country Living and their father is the prostate surgeon Roger Kirby.
+Their mother is the founding editor of Country Living and their father is the prostate surgeon Roger Kirby.

 Career

-Kirby is an English teacher and deputy head who writes on translating research into the classroom.
-Prior to becoming vice principal at Jane Austen College, part of the Inspiration Trust, Norwich, he was at Dunraven School in Streatham, and then was one of four deputy heads at Michaela Community School in Wembley, a school he helped establish.
+Kirby is an English teacher who writes on translating research into the classroom.
+Prior to becoming director of education at Athena Learning Trust, and vice principal at Jane Austen College, part of the Inspiration Trust, Norwich, he was at Dunraven School in Streatham, and then was one of four deputy heads at Michaela Community School in Wembley, a school he helped establish.

 He is an active blogger on education, which includes his blog titled "Pragmatic Education".
 Like a number of other younger British teachers including Tom Bennett and Daisy Christodoulou, Kirby has been inspired by American educator E. D. Hirsch.
 This has been reflected in his references to Hirsch in a large number of his blogs, popular messages that resulted in promoting Hirsch's's ideas, and increasing Kirby's influence on the debate on education in the UK.
-In 2013 he was name checked by Michael Gove, British Secretary of State for Education at the time, and the education watchdog Ofsted, and has since been frequently cited and consulted by Gove and politician Nick Gibb.
+He has been mentioned and cited by the government school regulator Ofsted, British Secretary of State for Education Michael Gove and Schools Minister Nick Gibb.